 And he is qualified to do that.

-People who want to serve as president, look at their qualifications.
+He's not qualified as we traditionally examine people who want to serve as president, look at their qualifications.

 He hasn't done anything.

-He has no track record, he's got no resume.
+He has no track record.

 The only resume he's got, college transcripts, nobody lets us see.